evolvingkid/evolvingkid/README.md

 ### Hi there, I'm Fayez -aka evolvinkid 👋

 - 🔭 I’m currently working on ...
-Kaimly
+Freelance
 - 🌱 I’m currently learning ...
 BCA at Mes College
 - 👯 I’m looking to collaborate on ...
 Flutter and Node JS Developer
 - 🤔 I’m looking for help with ...